Does any of this sound like your life? What else could go wrong, right? Yet I will rejoice in the Lord!

 We too can rejoice, no matter the circumstances.
 We can trust, no matter the outcome.
 We are complete in Jesus alone and in His steadfast love and faithfulness.
 We too can say, "yet I will rejoice in the Lord".

-Here's a little homework assignment for you.
-Before you lay your head on that pillow tonight, write your own story of Habakkuk 3:17-18.
+Here's a little homework assignment for you: Before you lay your head on your pillow tonight, write your own story of Habakkuk 3:17-18.
+Write it out!
 Paraphrase your life into those last two verses.
 Whatever problems you are facing, substitute those problems for Habakkuk’s.
 Then, when you come to the part where Habakkuk says, "yet I will rejoice in the Lord" will you tell God the same thing?
 I believe your heart will be encouraged when you do.

 Please share your story in the comments and be an encouragement to others!